awsdocs/aws-freertos-docs/doc_source/qualificationguide/getting_started_template.md

 # Getting started guide template<a name="getting_started_template"></a>

 Write an overview that provides a brief description of the board\.
 This section should answer the following questions:
-+ Which hardware is required to run the FreeRTOS Hello World demo?
++ Which hardware is required to run the demo application?

   Provide links to pages on your company website for more detail\.
 + Which IDEs are supported for developing applications for the board?